MakuwaDev/UW-Projects/Year2/Computer Networks/Task2/README.md

 - Source code only (no binaries).
 - Archive in `.zip`, `.rar`, `.7z`, or `.tgz`.
 - After `make`, the executables `approx-server` and `approx-client` must be produced.

+## ⚠️ Disclaimer
+This summary glosses over a lot of important specification and requirements, as the original task is way too complex to compromise thoroughness and simplicity when summarizing it.
+With any doubts, consult the original task text in Polish.